jamacz/clink/README.md

 This code first splits the function into `!(:)` and ` `.

-So if it sees a `!`, it runs `!(:)` from left to right.
+So if it sees a `!`, it runs `!(:)` from right to left.
 It sees `(:)`, enters the brackets, then pops and matches.
 Only this time, both sides of the expression are blank, as there is nothing on either side of `:` inside the brackets.

 So `(:)` will pop from the stack, and do nothing, no matter what is on top of the stack.
 Finally, it pushes a `!` back on the stack, to signal one of the two bits was `!`.